choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 res, err := pc.OptionFactFilter("customer=acme").Disable().Message("testing golang").Do(ctx)
 ```

 Here we are invoking the *Disable()* action, it has no mandatory inputs.
-If it for example *message* was required then the function would have been *Disable(message string)*.
+If for example *message* was required then the function would have been *Disable(message string)*.
 In this case though *message* is optional thus you call *Disable().Message("optional message")*, you can chain in all other optional inputs in the same manner.

 ### Outputs